cheind/image-stitch/PlanarImageStitching.md

 Image stitching is the process of fusioning multiple overlapping images to produce a composite image.
 Depending on use case, the resulting image is formed on a planar, cylindrical or spherical canvas.

+The latter two are constrained to cameras sharing a common origin but rotated arbitrarily.
+The resulting image is usually viewed interactively to avoid severe distortion.
 The focus of this project is the planar mode, also called scan mode, which requires the target to be sufficiently flat (i.e images captured by a sattelite).
 In this scenario the cameras can be translated and rotated arbitrarily.
-The latter two are constrained to cameras sharing a common origin but rotated arbitrarily.
-The resulting image is usually viewed interactively to avoid severe distortion.

 # Assumptions

 We assume to be given

-1. $N$ images of a planar target residing in plane $\pi$ located $T^w_{\pi}$ wrt. to a world frame $w$,
+1. $N$ images of a planar target residing in plane $\pi$ located $T^w_{\pi}$ wrt.  a world frame $w$,
 1. non-linearities are removed from each image $I_n$,
-1. intrinsic camera matrices $K_n$ and view matrices $T^n_w$
+1. and intrinsic camera matrices $K_n$ and view matrices $T^n_w$.

 # Outputs